 The thoughts that can run through a man’s mind when he’s worried about what he perceives as a “loss of youth and masculinity” can be wild.

-A lot of these thoughts may revolve around you and what you might do when you realize his hair going and then gone.
+Many of these thoughts may revolve around you and what you might do when you realize his hair is going and gone.